AdesinaTimothy/port-scanner/README.md

 Port scanning is the first step in any security audit.
 Before a system can be secured (or tested), you need to know which ports are open and what services are running behind them.

-This tool connects to a range of ports on a target machine, reports which ones are open, and identifies the service running on each — all from the command line.
+This tool connects to a range of ports on a target machine, reports which ones are open, and identifies the service running on each, all from the command line.

 I built this to move beyond simply *using* security tools like Nmap, and to actually understand *how* they work under the hood.